Finite-momentum bound pairs of two electrons in an altermagnetic metal: Introduction

-Altermagnetism is a newly recognized class of magnetic order that combines key features of ferromagnetism and antiferromagnetism \citep{Noda2016,Naka2019,Hayami2019,Ahn2019,Hayami2020,Smejkal2020,Mazin2023,Amin2024}.
+Altermagnetism is a newly recognized class of magnetic order that combines key features of ferromagnetism and antiferromagnetism \citep{Noda2016,Naka2019,Hayami2019,Ahn2019,Hayami2020,Smejkal2020,Mazin2023,Amin2024,Wang2026}.
 Although the net magnetization in altermagnetic materials is zero due to their collinearly alternating spins on different sublattices, specific crystal symmetries produce a pronounced, momentum-dependent spin splitting in the electronic band structure even without an external magnetic field.
 As a result, altermagnets can support spin-polarized electronic bands similar to those found in ferromagnets, enabling exotic quantum phases such as FFLO superconductivity \citep{Fulde1964,Larkin1964,Casalbuoni2004,Hu2006,Hu2007}.
-This altermagnetism-driven FFLO state has been the subject of detailed studies in various contexts, including systems with purely $s$-wave on-site ($U$) and with higher-order partial-wave nearest-neighbor ($V$) attractive interactions \citep{Zhang2024,Hu2025PRB,Sumita2023,Chakraborty2024,Fukaya2025,Hong2025,Iorsh2025,Sim2024,Sumita2025,Hu2025AB,Liu2026PRB,Jasiewicz2026}, without or with spin-orbit coupling \citep{deCarvalho2024,Mukasa2025}.
+This altermagnetism-driven FFLO state has been the subject of detailed studies in various contexts, including systems with purely $s$-wave on-site ($U$) and with higher-order partial-wave nearest-neighbor ($V$) attractive interactions \citep{Zhang2024,Hu2025PRB,Sumita2023,Chakraborty2024,Fukaya2025,Hong2025,Iorsh2025,Sim2024,Sumita2025,Hu2025AB,Liu2026PRB,Liu2026AB,Jasiewicz2026}, without or with spin-orbit coupling \citep{deCarvalho2024,Mukasa2025}.
+In contrast to conventional FFLO mechanisms that rely on external Zeeman fields, spin-orbit coupling, or other sources of Fermi-surface mismatch, the altermagnetism-induced FFLO state originates from the intrinsic momentum-dependent spin splitting characteristic of altermagnetic order.
+The finite pairing momentum emerges directly from the anisotropic spin-split electronic structure, without requiring magnetic-field-induced polarization.
+Consequently, altermagnetism provides a unique and fundamentally distinct platform for realizing FFLO superconductivity.

 In the present study, we take a few-body approach to altermagnetism-induced FFLO superconductivity by exactly solving the two-electron bound-pair problem using an extended Hubbard $U$-$V$ model in two dimensions.
 At strong altermagnetic coupling, the two-electron continuum is significantly reshaped, developing its lowest energy at a nonzero center-of-mass momentum.
 As a result, the attractive interactions stabilize a ground state of two-electron bound pairs with finite momentum, providing the two-electron analog of many-electron FFLO pairing observed in altermagnetic systems.
 Moreover, we find that altermagnetism strongly alters the pairing symmetry of these bound pairs: they can no longer be cleanly classified as purely spin-singlet or spin-triplet, but instead generally exhibit mixed characteristics.
 In the many-electron case, this suggests the possible emergence of superconducting states featuring coherent superpositions of spin-singlet and spin-triplet pairings.